How to Start Signing With Your Baby

 The main reason why signing with babies is so beneficial is because it reduces frustration.
 Babies are able to make simple signs long before they have the ability to produce speech.
 We often see babies waving bye-bye or putting their arms in the air when then want to be picked up, These are simple gestures, or signs, that babies are able to make at an early age.
 So it stands to reason that they could use actions to say so much more.
 Signing with your baby gives them the tools they need to communicate their needs to you before they can talk.

 I want to share with you a story of my daughter.
 By the time she was ten months old, my daughter knew almost a dozen signs, mainly food signs.
 One day she was eating Cheerios and signing ‘more’, I’d give her more and she would throw them on the floor and sign ‘more’ again.
 I said to her, “then you don’t want MORE, what do you want?”
 She looked at me and signed ‘more’ ‘cheese’.
-I was amazed for two reasons; one, she put together a two word sentence at ten months and two, there was no cheese in sight, I hadn’t offered her cheese during that snack time, yet she was able to clearly communicate to me what she wanted.
+It was amazing for two reasons; one, she put together a two word sentence at ten months and two, there was no cheese in sight, I hadn’t offered her cheese during that snack time, yet she was able to clearly communicate to me what she wanted.
 I could imagine how frustrated she would have been if she hadn’t been able to tell me what she wanted.

 One of the reasons signing works so well with babies is because they tend to be visual learners.
 They are able to learn and retain more information when they see it as opposed to merely hearing it.
 With sign language they are actually exposed to three modes of learning: visual, they see the sign being made; auditory, they hear the sign being made and kinesthetic, they feel the sign being made.